+According to a study conducted in 2014, "committing to a purpose in life may encourage individuals to develop those characteristic that help them to achieve their long-term aims, such as a gritty disposition" (Hill, et al., 2014, p.266).
 How many students scan through the pages of a class syllabus only to focus on the requirements needed to obtain their desired grade?
-Little do they know while searching for the easiest way to achieve an A, students are choosing the hollow promise of a trophy at the expense of learning.
+Little do these students know that, while searching for the easiest way to achieve an A, they are choosing the hollow promise of a trophy at the expense of learning.
 Students need to understand why this is not a best practice mindset for achieving success in their careers.
 What happens when a student fails or does not achieve the results desired?
 Whose fault is this?